-In the short term, the Deepwater Horizon certainly had an impact on certain species of sharks in the Gulf: the oil spread into areas populated by whale sharks (Rhincodon typus).
+In the short term, the Deepwater Horizon had an impact on certain species of sharks in the Gulf; namely whale sharks (Rhincodon typus).
 As filter-feeders, whale sharks have intricate filtering organs (known as "gill rakers"), which sift minute ocean life out of the water.
 Thick oil can clog these filtering organs and lead to starvation.
-Whatsmore, as the gills are vital for breathing, blockages also lead to asphyxiation.
+What's more, as the gills are vital for breathing, blockages also lead to asphyxiation.
 It is not known how many whale sharks were directly impacted by oil pollution in the weeks and months following the Deepwater Horizon disaster (Frias-Torresa & Bostater, 2011).

 Some of the most dangerous products of this process are two classes of chemicals known as polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs).
-Chronic exposure to even small amounts of these toxins has been linked to developmental abnormalities and cancer in human beings (Cullen at al, 2019).
+Chronic exposure to even small amounts of these toxins has been linked to developmental abnormalities and cancer in human beings (Jung, 2017; Cullen at al, 2019).

-The researchers hypothesised that these sharks had accumulated such high levels of these toxins because they are at the top of their food chain; eating smaller animals which had ingested or been exposed to the toxins in the environment.
+These sharks have accumulated such high levels of these toxins because they are at the top of their food chain; eating smaller animals which had ingested or been exposed to the toxins in the environment.
 This is known as "bioaccumulation".
-The scientists concluded that the levels of PCBs and PAHs these sharks were burdened with could have serious health impacts, such as reduced growth rate, lower fertility and a weakened immune system (Heuter, 2010, Cullen et al, 2019).
+Scientists are concerned that the levels of PCBs and PAHs these sharks are burdened with could have serious health impacts, such as reduced growth rates, reduced fertility and a weakened immune systems (Heuter, 2010; Cullen at al, 2019).

 If we are stop such disasters happening in the future, we will obviously need better tighter safety regulations, better engineering and stricter checks on rigs etc. etc. ... but there are also small things that you can do to help...
 We will not have as many oil spills in our oceans if we reduce our dependance on hydrocarbon fuels!
 So, if you work towards living more sustainably (using less energy in your home, switching to renewable power sources, reducing your consumption levels and recycling where you can), you will be doing your part to ensure we can move away from our reliance upon damaging fossil fuels.
 Then, hopefully, one day, we will never have to witness devastation like the Deepwater Horizon tragedy again.